OUR

 Media & Strategic Communications Manager

-She previously worked as a consultant helping government agencies communicate about clean water and sustainable infrastructure projects.
+She previously worked as a public affairs consultant helping government agencies communicate about clean water and sustainable infrastructure projects.
 Tiffany has also worked for the Environmental Law Institute and the San Diego County Regional Airport Authority where she supported research and program implementation for various environmental issues.
 She holds a Bachelor of Arts from UC Santa Barbara in Environmental Studies with a minor in Spatial Science.

 Ellen Spooner